-To obtain leverage, the Fund enters into collateralized repurchase agreements with major institutions in the U.S. and/or issues TSO in the local market.
+To obtain leverage, the Fund enters into collateralized reverse repurchase agreements with major institutions in the U.S. and/or issues TSOs in the local market.
 Both are accounted for as collateralized borrowings in the financial statements.
-Typically, the Fund borrows for approximately 30-90 days at a variable; borrowing rate based on short-term rates.
-The TSOs are rated F-1 in accordance with Fitch Ratings published rating guidelines.
-As stated above, the TSO program was discontinued in May 2021 pending registration under the 1933 Act.
+Typically, the Fund borrows for approximately 30-90 days at a variable borrowing rate based on short-term rates.
+The TSO program was suspended in May 2021, pending registration under the 1933 Act.

-As of March 31, 2023, the Fund had the following leverage outstanding:
+As of September 30, 2023, the Fund had the following leverage outstanding:

-Repurchase Agreements Leverage Ratio \$800,000 18.5%
+Reverse Repurchase Agreements \$16,679,000 Leverage Ratio\ \$12.2%

-Refer to the Schedule of Investments for a detail of the securities pledge as collateral and to Note 5 to the Financial Statements for further details on outstanding leverage during the year.
-The Fund's leverage decreased approximately \$500,000 during the year.
+Refer to the Schedule of Investments for details of the securities pledged as collateral and to Note 5 to the Financial Statements for further details on outstanding leverage during the year.
+Fund leverage increased by \$6,254,000 during the year.